MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/add-users-assign-roles.md

 ---
-title: Assign roles and enable users for Omni-channel Engagement Hub | MicrosoftDocs
+title: Enable users for Omni-channel and assign roles | MicrosoftDocs
-description: Know how to assign roles and enable users for Omni-channel Engagement Hub
+description: Know how to enable users for Omni-channel and assign roles in the Omni-channel Engagement Hub
-keywords: enable users; Omni-channel Engagement Hub; assign roles
+keywords: users and user profiles; Omni-channel Engagement Hub; user roles
 author: anjgupta
 ms.author: anjgup
 manager: shujoshi